DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/11-perform-data-analysis-in-power-bi-desktop.md

 	![Picture 61](Linked_image_Files/10-perform-data-analysis-in-power-bi-desktop_image36.png)

-8. Notice that the decision tree presents resellers, ordered from highest profit margin.
+8. Notice that the decomposition tree presents resellers, ordered from highest profit margin.

 9. To remove the level, at the top of visual, beside the **Reseller** label, click **X**.